glotzerlab/signac-docs/docs/source/tutorial.rst

 .. important::

-    An operation function is *eligible for execution* if all pre-conditions are met and at least one post-condition is not met.
+    An operation function is **eligible** for execution if all pre-conditions are met, at least one post-condition is not met and the operation is not currently submitted or running.

 Next, instead of running this new function for all jobs, let's test it for one job first.